Ian243/cabSystem/src/readme.md

 cover all the cities once in the minimum distance.

 ## **_for Employee's cab search optimization:_**

-Certainly!
-Let's summarize the problem statement and the corresponding solutions:
+Let's summarize the problem statement:

 **Problem Statement:**
 The task is to find the first 5 nearest cabs to a randomly generated customer location using